soarsmu/Avatar/README.md

 # Avatar

-This replication package contains the source code for fine-tuning pre-trained models, surrogate-assisted model compression and training, as well as all trained compressed models.
+This replication package contains the source code for surrogate-assisted model compression and training, as well as all trained compressed models.

 ## Environment configuration